 requirements vary.
 Foods have an amazing ability to support digestion, heal the 'gut', strengthen immunity, fight infection, reduce

 inflammation, enhance mood, calm the nervous system, build muscle, boost IQ, and much more.

 The prism through which we view intermittent fasting is very important.
 Fasting shouldn’t be viewed as a ‘cure’ to chronic illness or the

 secret to weight loss.
-Instead, fasting must be analysed with respect to the balance of body chemistry, with the mentality of shifting
+Instead, fasting must be analysed with respect to the balance of body chemistry, with the

-fasting may increase your risk for an autoimmune disease or cancer.
+intermittent fasting may increase your risk for an autoimmune disease or cancer.

 As always, the secret to long-term health lies not in radical trending diets, but in the analysis of your body chemistry…